Gusheh, Markazi

-Gusheh (گوشه, also Romanized as Gūsheh; also known as Goosheh Ghareh Kahriz) is a village in Shamsabad Rural District, in the Central District of Arak County, Markazi Province, Iran.
-At the 2006 census, its population was 295, in 76 families.
+Gusheh (گوشه) (Note: Also romanized as Gūsheh; also known as Goosheh Ghareh Kahriz) is a village in Shamsabad Rural District of the Central District in Arak County, Markazi province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 295 in 76 households.
+The following census in 2011 counted 314 people in 87 households.
+The 2016 census measured the population of the village as 269 people in 85 households.